danparn/brumba/doc/form.md

 ### 5. Form events

 The code in the events will be executed immediately after the form load.
+All javascript events can be used, and Brumba specific events are added.

 5.1 How to import: